KALMUS-Color-Toolkit/KALMUS/notebooks/USAGE_COMMAND_LINE_UI.md

 in `BarcodeGenerator`

 **-t --total_frames**: The total number of frames to be included in generated barcode.
-Equivalent to **total_frames** in `BarcodeGenerator`. **Notice**: If you wish to generate barcode till the end of video, simply ignore this argument (left blank) or put a very large number in total_frames, e.g. total_frames = 1e8.
+Equivalent to **total_frames** in `BarcodeGenerator`. **Notice**: If you wish to generate barcode till the end of video, simply put a very large number in total_frames, e.g. total_frames = 1e8.
 The barcode will auto adjust the total frames using film length (in frames) and your specified skip_over and sampled_frame_rate to recompute the correct number for total_frames, and barcode generator collects color/brightness till the last frame of input video.

 **--num_thread**: Number of threads to use in barcode generation.
 Equivalent to **num_thread** in `BarcodeGenerator.generate_barcode`.
 We highly recommend this if your processor supports multi-threading.